 Shawna is an advocate for women’s rights, committed to using her voice and gifts to empower young women to be their best selves.
 She is passionate about volunteerism and social justice and an advocate for women and girls who fall victim to sexual abuse and rape.

-She joined WE in 2016 and has been serving as our Events Coordinator since then.
+She joined WE in 2016 and currently serves as our Director of Programmes and Training.
 She plans and executes our annual Orange Lights and #HerLegacy events, as well as all other activities for the organization.
 She has also served as Co-Facilitator for our Support Group for women and girls who were affected by sexual violence.
-Shawna is currently pursuing a MSc in Gender and Development from the University of the West Indies.
+Shawna is currently pursuing an MSc in Gender and Development from the University of the West Indies.

-A full time Banker, human rights advocate and poet, Chrisitna’s first degree is in Economics with a Minor in International Relations from the University of the West Indies.
+A full-time Banker, human rights advocate and poet, Christina’s first degree is in Economics with a Minor in International Relations from the University of the West Indies.
 She is currently pursuing a Chartered Banker MBA program at the Bangor University in Wales.

 Gender & Research